 How Much Does SR-22 Insurance Cost?

-For example, in California, an SR-22 can nearly double your insurance rates, while in Oklahoma, the rate increase is around 50%.
+For example, in California, an SR-22 can nearly double your car insurance rates, while in Oklahoma, the rate increase is roughly 50%.

 For drivers with a DUI, the cost for SR-22 insurance is high, around $323 a month or $3,877 a year.
-But there is no set increase, as auto insurance rates are calculated based on various factors, including your history, vehicle type, and where you live.
-Incidents that show high-risk behavior, such as DUIs, multiple at-fault accidents, or reckless driving, will generally result in higher rate increases.
+There is no “set in stone” increase.
+Auto insurance rates are calculated based on various factors, including your driving history, type of vehicle, and your zip code.

-Ultimately, the only way to know how much SR-22 insurance will cost is to get a personalized quote based on your situation.
+The easiest way to know how much SR-22 insurance will cost is to get a personalized auto insurance quote.

 How Does SR-22 Affect Car Insurance Rates in Different States?